 - Post-delivery, healthy diet and exercise is the key to reducing the visibility of stretch marks.
 Consult your doctor and start with mild exercises such as a brisk walk or basic yoga.

 - Make sure you drink plenty of water and exfoliate your skin regularly to remove dead cells.

-The skin care remedies mentioned above may not give you instant results, but have proven to be effective over a period of time.
-These remedies, coupled with good diet and plenty of rest, will help you to overcome post-pregnancy skin ailments without any hassle.
+The skincare remedies mentioned above may not give you instant results but have proven to be effective over a period of time.
+These remedies, coupled with a good diet and plenty of rest, will help you to overcome post-pregnancy skin ailments without any hassle.
 Enjoy your new role as a mother, but remember to love yourself too.